jonnonz1/nz-statute-book/acts/public/1987/weights-and-measures-act-1987.md

 (3) The Secretary shall ensure that the departmental standards are verified from time to time, at intervals not exceeding 5 years, by reference to—
   (a) the New Zealand standards for the metre and the kilogram maintained pursuant to the Measurement Standards Act 1992; or (b) any national standards of measurement maintained by any approved overseas country.
-(4) The Minister of the Crown who is for the time being charged with the administration of the Measurement Standards Act 1992 may from time to time, by notice in the Gazette, declare any country outside New Zealand to be an approved overseas country for the purposes of subsection (3)﻿(b) where the Minister is satisfied that the national standards of measurement maintained by that country are of sufficient accuracy to be used for the purpose of verifying the departmental standards.
+(4) The Minister of the Crown who is for the time being charged with the administration of the Measurement Standards Act 1992 may from time to time, by notice, declare any country outside New Zealand to be an approved overseas country for the purposes of subsection (3)﻿(b) where the Minister is satisfied that the national standards of measurement maintained by that country are of sufficient accuracy to be used for the purpose of verifying the departmental standards.
 (5) Any notice under subsection (4) may be in like manner amended or revoked at any time.
+(6) A notice under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 6 Reference standards
 (1) The Secretary must nominate 1 or more Inspectors, and may nominate 1 or more accredited persons, to maintain, as reference standards for the purposes of this Act,—